sxoxgxi/PyFalcon/README.md

 **Note: (images/kaguyachaa.png) can be any image of your choice**

-After sending the POST request to the server you should have an copy of the original image in your storage path
+After sending the POST request to the server you should have a copy of the original image in your storage path